KelvinSim24/Javascript-Series/README.md

-# JavaScript Course Projects
+# JavaScript Course Series

 A collection of beginner to intermediate JavaScript projects completed during my front-end development learning journey.
-This repository serves as a practice archive and internship portfolio.
+This repository serves as a practice archive and revision portfolio.

 ---